statamic/v2-docs/content/collections/fieldtypes/bard.md

   {{ /if }}

 {{ /bard_field }}
 ```

-An alternative approach is to create multiple "set" partials and pass the data to them dynamically, and create corresponding partials using the set name.
+An alternative approach (for those who like DRY or small templates) is to create multiple "set" partials and pass the data to them dynamically, moving the markup into corresponding partials bearing the set's name.

 ```
 {{ bard_field }}